As2909/Projects/Data Engineering Project - Crypto Streaming Kafka/README.md

    - Upload each message to Azure Blob Storage as a JSON file in a container named "cryptomarket".

 5. **Error Handling**
-   - Implement error handling to ensure the pipeline can recover from failures gracefully.
+   - Implemented error handling to ensure the pipeline can recover from failures gracefully.